Full Legal Terms and Conditions

 Buyers receive a clear and transparent notice as to whether their refund and return request resulted in a strike against a seller or was determined to be the fault of the courier.

-Ethical Standards: This policy enforces a fair, logical and mathematic basis for ensuring that unethical sellers and unethical buyers are purged when detected, resulting in a high quality, ethical and efficient market interface system.
+Ethical Standards: This policy enforces a fair, logical and mathematic basis for ensuring that unethical sellers and unethical buyers are removed when detected, resulting in a high quality, ethical and efficient market interface system.

 Sellers and Buyers agree that appealing a strike knowingly with no new evidence: to cause staff a workload will result in an additional strike and potentially therefore an account ban.